Allsochen/StringStyle/README.md

 String Style
 ==================

-Provides actions for string style convert:
+A idea plugin that provides actions for string style convert.

 <p>
     <ul>